letmebefree/zonetradingmanual/overlapping-zone-filters.md

 The following charts show daily and H1 zones before and after applying the setting.

-In the first chart, we see many different H1 zones \(magenta\) with just a few daily zones \(red and emphasised with black arrows at their origination\).
-There is no correlation between them.
+In the first chart, we see many different H1 zones \(magenta\) with just a few daily zones \(red, with black arrows at their origin\).

 ![](/assets/insidehtf1.png)

 In the next chart, we show how H1 zones that do not fall inside a daily zone become inactive and disappear.
+Only H1 zones that fall inside a daily zone remain active.

 ![](/assets/insidehtf2.png)